APPROACH TO MBBS EXAMS

 THE LONG ESSAY

-- Epidemiology of the dx caused by the organism
+- Type/Class of organism- Epidemiology of the dx caused by the organism

 - Life Cycle (esp. in Parasites)